GuiPimenta-Dev/lambda-forge-docs/docs/examples/page2.md

 ![Lambda Forge Logo](images/lambda-forge-short-url.png)

 🎉 Success!
-Your URL Shortener function is now deployed and operational across all environments.
+Our URL shortener function is now deployed and operational across all environments.